-We’ll conclude the basic lessons of our school with a brief study of trading psychology and its effect on the profits or losses of forex traders.
+We’ll conclude the basic lessons of our school with a brief study of forex trading psychology and its effect on the profits or losses of traders.

 It is rare to see a brilliant academic do very well in trading.
 While there are many scholars with degrees and honors from the most prestigious universities of the nation, there are not that many of them who have achieved exceptional success in trading forex.
 Suffice it to say at this point that the board of directors of LTCM included Myron Scholes and Robert C. Merton, two Nobel Prize winners, whose contributions to economic theory are among the most valuable in the past century.
 Nonetheless, even their analytical skills were not enough to save that firm from a spectacular collapse, as greed and euphoria overrode the dictates of reason, and leverage amplified the impact of false calculations.

 It is clear that a lack of knowledge or expertise wasn’t the cause of LTCM’s demise.
-Instead, too much confidence, enthusiasm, a lax attitude to risk controls were the main culprits behind the firm’s demise, and it is possible to tie these factors to emotional faults with ease.
+Instead, too much confidence, enthusiasm, a lax attitude to risk controls were the main culprits behind the firm’s downfall, and it is possible to tie these factors to emotional faults with ease.
 To understand these emotional problems, and trader psychology, we’ll introduce you to the four forex demons in this text whose lies and deception ruin the careers of many beginners.
 The harm done by them is far greater than anything caused by faulty analysis or neglect of important information.
 While the results of one simple mistake can be readily corrected in time, the damage done by these beings is chronicle.

 But let us remind you that the rewards of a successful battle with these troublesome beings can be unlimited.
 The trader who masters the psychological aspect of trading has walked two thirds of the way to riches, and all the rest is just a matter of patience and study, before the inevitable outcome of wealth and prosperity is attained.

 It is perhaps natural that the vast majority of forex traders are money-oriented, profit seeking individuals who attach great importance to financial success.
 It is also true that without a strong drive for making money, no trader will be able to withstand the pressures of trading the forex market.
 In moderate amounts the drive to achieve monetary gain, and focus on financial success are healthy and necessary.
-But these healthy impulses become unhealthy when they direct our trading decisions: the greed demon needs to know his place, and he must not interfere in trading practices which must be formulated by logic alone.
+But these healthy impulses become unhealthy when they direct our trading decisions: the greed demon needs to know their place, they must not interfere in trading practices which must be formulated by logic alone.